for a story from a past edition?

 |This newspaper does not share the

-deep concern shown by others because the legislature tried to sack a
+deep concern shown by others because the legislature tried

 Politics aside, the Corte Suprema de Justicia is the top judicial agency.
 The magistrates are responsible for the conduct of the prosecutors and the judges.
 By extension, they also are responsible for the conduct of notaries and other lawyers.